KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 ## Example: Logging in the Package service

 To illustrate some of the points discussed in this chapter, here is an extended example of how the Package service implements logging.
 The Package service was written in TypeScript and uses the [Koa](http://koajs.com/) web framework for Node.js.
 There are several Node.js logging libaries to choose from.
-We picked the [Winston](https://github.com/winstonjs/winston) libary because it's popular and because it met our performance requirements.
+We picked the [Winston](https://github.com/winstonjs/winston) library, which is a popular library that also met our performance requirements.

-To encapsulate these implementation details, we defined an abstract  `ILogger` interface:
+To encapsulate the implementation details, we defined an abstract  `ILogger` interface:

 ```ts
 export interface ILogger {